Skip to main content

 Dual Token Support

-Base search (kagi search without --lens) supports both tokens:
+Base search (kagi search without --lens or runtime filters) supports both tokens:

 • Enables seamless operation regardless of which token you have